aahmad4/ViralCheck/README.md

 We wanted to make our app such that the user can predict the number of likes using only the URL of the video.
 For doing this, we first extracted the unique video-id from the URL.
 Then, we used this id to get the rest of the data using the Youtube API v3.
 We then fed this data into our ML model.

 ##### Front-end
 The front-end of the web app itself is built with Flask, using templates with html and css.
 We used the library bootstrap and semantic UI for responsiveness and design.
-We are proud of the counting up animation of the likes prediction, kudos to Jeremy Nguyen.
+We are proud of the counting up animation of the likes prediction.

 ##### Back-end and hosting
-We used flask and mongo for the back-end as well as encrypting libraries like bcrypt to secure users passwords.
+We used flask and postgres for the back-end as well as encrypting libraries like bcrypt to secure users passwords.
 We're hosting on microsoft azure.

 ##### Account manager and forums
 Users are able to adjust their account details and profile picture for more customization.